 As part of this setup, you can use the following View Composer linked-clone desktop pool settings.

 If you are using View Composer linked-clone desktops, institute a refresh policy so that the desktop is refreshed frequently, such as at every user logoff.

 If applicable, consider storing desktops on local ESXi datastores.
 This strategy can offer advantages such as inexpensive hardware, fast virtual-machine provisioning, high-performance power operations, and simple management.
 For a list of the limitations, see Storing View Composer Linked Clones on Local Datastores.
 Instant clone pools are not supported on local data stores.Note:

 For information about other types of storage options, see Reducing and Managing Storage Requirements.

 As part of this setup, you can use the following general settings for all desktop pools.

 Create an automated pool so that desktops can be created when the pool is created or can be generated on demand based on pool usage.

 Use floating assignment so that users can access any available desktop in the pool.

 Create instant-clone or View Composer linked-clone desktops so that desktops share the same base image and use less storage space in the datacenter than full virtual machines.

 Use an Active Directory GPO (group policy object) to configure location-based printing, so that the desktop uses the nearest printer.
-For a complete list and description of the settings available through Group Policy administrative (ADM) templates, see Configuring Policies for Desktop and Application Pools.
+For a complete list and description of the settings available through Group Policy administrative (ADMX) templates, see Configuring Remote Desktop Features in Horizon 7.